Blockchain Transaction Conflicts: A Historical Perspective: Introduction

+\textbf{Contributions:} This study provides an empirical foundation for understanding parallel execution {across} execution models: we analyze transaction conflicts at scale on both Ethereum and Solana, and quantify conflict derived bounds on parallelism under consistent, execution-oriented traces.
+Relative to static analysis~\cite{chahoki2025static}, we focus on realized on-chain behavior and its measurable concurrency constraints; relative to scheduling systems~\cite{chahoki2025conthereum}, we provide workload evidence and structural metrics that can guide (and stress-test) scheduler design rather than proposing a new scheduler; relative to speculative analysis~\cite{saraph2019empirical} and Ethereum-only conflict studies~\cite{biton2025conflicts}, we broaden the empirical scope to a second major execution paradigm and emphasize comparative conflict structure and speedup bounds; and relative to ecosystem dependency risk analysis~\cite{jin2025dependency}, we connect contract interaction complexity to transaction-level dependencies by directly measuring conflicts that enforce serialization at execution time.

-Our analysis of Ethereum blocks reveals that more than 50\% of the blocks consistently contain over 50\% independent transactions, with over 94\% exceeding the 40\% threshold in recent periods, indicating a growing opportunity for parallel execution.
-In contrast, recent historical blocks in Solana exhibit significantly longer conflict chains ($\sim$59\% of block size vs. Ethereum's $\sim$18\%), fewer conflict families (28 vs. 72) and only 4\% independent transactions compared to Ethereum's 51\%, highlighting the dense dependency patterns in Solana’s historical workloads.
+We analyze blocks from Ethereum and Solana with \rwOblivious{} and \rwAware{} execution models to understand their respective conflict distributions and also present a comparative study of conflict patterns to empirically assess execution models.
+Our findings offer insights into the \emph{ground truth} for the maximum parallelism , constrained by inherent conflicts within historical blocks.
+We conjecture that the best possible parallel execution will need to leverage conflict relationships \emph{a priori} to achieve the best possible parallelism.
+Our analysis reveals that more than 50\% of the blocks consistently contain over 50\% independent transactions, with over 94\% exceeding the 40\% threshold, indicating a growing opportunity for parallel execution in Ethereum.
+In contrast, \emph{recent historical blocks} in Solana exhibit significantly longer conflict chains ($\sim$36\% of block size vs. Ethereum's $\sim$8\%), fewer conflict families ($\sim$39 vs. $\sim$130) and only $\sim$7\% independent transactions compared to Ethereum's $\sim$64\%, highlighting the dense dependency patterns in Solana.